Earlyrizer64/MyST_site/Early-Stage Life Cycle Assessment Through Machine Learning and Data Analytics/Tutorial_1.md

 )

-# Records Thermodynamic Property Data at 6 Temperatures at 1 atmosphere and Displays it
+# Records Chemical Property Data at 6 Temperatures at 1 atmosphere and Displays it
 temps = [298.15, 400, 500, 600, 700, 800]
 P = 101325.